intuition-dev/INTUITION2/_doc/docs/index.md

       mkdir prod   # you'll mount your production app here

-We will later edit `admin.yaml` in this folder.
+- You should edit `admin.yaml` in this folder.
+- You'll also need to edit ~/admin/admin_www/layout/modal.pug to point to the host (  const baseURL = 'http://localhost:9083' ) and nbake it.

+ The admin app can only nbake, admin Meta can't Meta self.
 Also recommended, you may enjoy running ts-node more (but we support plain node as well)

 Now connect CodeAnywhere to /root (or whatever directory here) via SSH mount.
 Now CodeAnywhere is connected to your Meta admin/build; and soon it will be connected to your S3 production environment.